Vladimir Putin warns West about crossing 'red line in respect to Russia' | CBC News

 Belarusian and Russian security agencies arrested the alleged coup plotters in Moscow earlier this month.

-"The practice of organizing coups and planning political assassinations of top officials goes over the top and crosses all boundaries," Putin said, drawing parallels between the alleged coup attempt in Belarus, plots against Venezuelan President Nicolas Maduro and the popular protests that led to the ouster of Ukraine's former Russia-friendly president, Viktor Yanukovych, in 2014.
+"The practice of organizing coups and planning political assassinations of top officials goes over the top and crosses all boundaries," Putin said, drawing parallels to plots against Venezuelan President Nicolas Maduro and the popular protests that led to the ouster of Ukraine's former Russia-friendly president, Viktor Yanukovych, in 2014.

-Russia responded to Yanukovych's ouster by annexing Ukraine's Crimean Peninsula and throwing its support behind a separatist insurgency in eastern Ukraine.
-Since then, fighting in eastern Ukraine has killed more than 14,000 people and devastated the country's industrial heartland.
+Russia responded to Yanukovych's ouster by annexing Ukraine's Crimean Peninsula and throwing its support to the separatists in the country's east.
+Fighting there has since killed more than 14,000 people and devastated the industrial heartland.

 Pandemic response

 Putin dedicated most of his annual address to domestic issues, hailing the nation's response to the coronavirus pandemic.
 He said the quick development of three coronavirus vaccines underlined Russia's technological and industrial potential.
-The Russian leader called for a quicker pace of immunizations, voicing hope that the country could achieve collective immunity this fall.
+He called for a quicker pace of immunizations, voicing hope the country could achieve collective immunity this fall.

-He put forward a slew of economic incentives to help the economy overcome the blow of the pandemic as well as new social payments focusing on families with children.
+He put forward incentives to help the economy recover from the pandemic and promised new social payments focusing on families with children.

-As Putin spoke, a wave of protests started rolling across Russia's far east in support of imprisoned opposition leader Alexei Navalny.
-The politician, who is Putin's most persistent critic, started a hunger strike three weeks ago to protest what he said was inadequate medical treatment for back pain and officials' refusal to allow his doctor to visit him in prison.

-Navalny's treatment and deteriorating condition has caused international outrage and prompted his allies to call for nationwide protests on Wednesday.
-Police quickly cracked down on unauthorized demonstrations, arresting scores.